This is a story of serendipity working its magic for me to explore Munsyari without any specific plan for the same.

 Our highest point of the trip was named Kalamuni Top and the sumo halted for tea and we offered prayers at the temple located there.
 The air was chilly as we were roughly at an altitude of 2800m.
 We were about to witness a glorious sight after commencing our drive again; the snow covered Panchachuli range rose like a giant overlooking the lush green forests and potato plantations that Munsyari was famous for.
 Charming in its quaintness and breathtaking in its beauty, this little gem has managed to remain relatively aloof from the well-trodden Nainital-Almora-Ranikhet-Kausani tourist route.

 I was asked if I wanted to get down in the main market or the bus station area.
 I told them I had no idea; the local ladies asked the taxi guy to take me around town and let me decide for myself!
 The market area seemed crowded and I chose the unknown part of bus station.
-After a perusal of two guest-houses, I landed at (funnily named) Hayat Paradise, for three hundred rupees I had framed views of the Himalayas.
+After a quick perusal of two guest-houses, I landed at (funnily named) Hayat Paradise, for three hundred rupees I had framed views of the Himalayas.

 It was surprising when I was told that I was the only tourist in town.
 My delight knew no bounds when the adjacent dhaba consistently delivered giant glasses of steaming hot tea strongly flavoured with ginger.
 My stomach had other plans though.
 I promptly was struck down with loosies.
 The weather, which was warm and sunny when I arrived had changed gears and dark clouds began hovering in the evening.